ChatGPT for Marketing in 2026

 Where ChatGPT Delivers Strong ROI

-The highest-ROI use cases share two profiles.
+Higher-ROI use cases often share two profiles.
 One is high-volume creative work where the marketer generates a batch and picks the strongest.
-The other is high-effort tasks (research, data analysis, code, multimodal assets) that ChatGPT collapses into one prompt and one review pass.
+The other is high-effort tasks (research, data analysis, code, multimodal assets) where ChatGPT can reduce first-draft or analysis time.
+Results still require human review and measurement.

 Common Limitations and Marketing Risks